13 glorious British castles you can actually stay in

 Castles don’t get much grander than Warwick, a thousand-year-old turreted stronghold built by William the Conqueror on the banks of the River Avon.
 Today, the castle is part of Merlin Entertainments and hosts an array of fun medieval-themed events.

 Experience a glimpse of what life may have been like for esteemed guests of the castle in one of the two opulent suites within Warwick’s 14th-century Caesar’s Tower.
-Guests are given the royal treatment with Champagne on arrival, a private after-hours tour of the castle and breakfast in a grand dining room.
+Guests are given the royal treatment with Champagne on arrival, a private after-hours tour of the castle and personal concierge service.

 Bath Tower at Caernarfon, Gwynedd, Wales